JanrikV/wn-seo-extension/README.md

 ####Future
 * Add more fields on request.
-* Integration of SEO optimizer to optimize page(if possible).
+* Integration of SEO optimizer to optimize page (if possible).

-####Like this plugin?
-If you like this plugin, give this plugin a Like or Make donation with PayPal.

 #Documentation